Home visit policy

 Please give as much notice of a reschedule or cancellation as possible.

 If I visit and have a good and useful discussion about your pet’s quality of life that clarified many of your questions and made you realise now is not the time, then this would be chargeable 50% of the visit cost

 Ashes are usually returned within 7 to 10 days of the euthanasia.

 If return proves to be difficult to arrange, or if the owner fails to be present at the pre-arranged time of delivery, then I will hold the ashes for a period not exceeding 12 months.
 After this time, they will be disposed of according to regulations.

 Few, if any, insurance policies cover home visits for euthanasia unless it can be shown that the animal should not be moved for health reasons.
 It is best to assume you are not covered.

 I cannot make direct claims from the insurance company.

 Abandoning a visit on arrival

-We reserve the right to abandon a pet euthanasia (before we have started) during the visit.
+I reserve the right to abandon a pet euthanasia (before we have started) during the visit where I have safety concerns, e.g. pets considered aggressive and potentially too dangerous to approach.
 In this event, 50% of the home visit charge will be retained to cover time and expenses.